Christmas in My Heart (Connie Francis album): Background

-Christmas in My Heart was recorded in August 1959 at EMI's famous Abbey Road Studios, then called EMI Recording Studios in London under the musical direction of Geoff Love and was released in November 1959.
+Christmas in My Heart was recorded in August 1959 at EMI's Abbey Road Studios, then called EMI Recording Studios in London under the musical direction of Geoff Love and was released in November 1959.

 The album was repackaged with a new cover design and re-released in October 1962.
-The album charted for 3 weeks peaking at #19 on Billboards Christmas Records album chart on December 21, 1963.
+The album charted for 3 weeks peaking at No. 19 on Billboards Christmas Records album chart on December 21, 1963.

 Another repackaging and re-release followed in November 1966; this time the album was also retitled Connie's Christmas and received a new catalogue number: E-4399 for mono pressings and SE-4399 for stereo pressings.
 A compact disc edition of the album was issued by Polydor Records in 1988, with "Baby's First Christmas" (the B-side to Francis' 1961 single "When the Boy in Your Arms (Is the Boy in Your Heart)") added as a bonus track.